jenetics/jpx/README.md

 ## Dependencies

 No external dependencies are needed by the _JPX_ library.
-It only needs Java 8 to compile and run.
+It only needs **Java 11** to compile and run.

 ## Building JPX